-Fancy features These elements may be useful for some products, but only if they are flawlessly designed with high usability for e-commerce UX.
-Typically the largest stores and brands use them.
-Fancy features comprise, for example:
+These elements may be useful for some products, but only if they are flawlessly designed with high usability for e-commerce UX.
+Typically used by the largest stores.
+Examples:

-Let’s take a look at two examples of such fancy features in action:
+Let’s look at two examples of such features in action:

 source: Nike By You

-CTAs (call to action buttons) are one of the most critical components of effective product pages.
-A good CTA is a button that contrasts with the rest of the e-commerce website without obstructing navigation in any way.
-CTA phrases on a product page could be:
+CTAs (call-to-action buttons) are one of the most critical components of effective product pages.
+A goal of a well-designed call to action button is to make it clear for the page visitor what they should do next.
+To make sure it works, you need to make your CTA clear, visible and readable.
+A good CTA is a button that contrasts with the rest of the e-commerce website without obstructing navigation.

-Implementing these guidelines and tips on your website will help you satisfy your customers and attract more traffic.
-If you need help, feel free to drop us a line!
+The features listed above are just the starting point.
+Implementing these guidelines and tips on your website will help you satisfy your customers and attract more traffic, but you may already wish to go beyond basics.
+Drop us a line, and let us help you create a winning UX for your online store.
 Our goal is always to optimise the conversion process, increase sales and develop our clients' e-commerce businesses.
 Find out more today!

-Kamelia is a UX Designer with 6+ years of experience in research and interaction design for international customers.
+Kamelia is a Senior UX Designer with 7+ years of experience in research and interaction design for international customers.
 She specializes in solving strategic and operational challenges with a strong focus on team collaboration.